XLmT09/Bunny-Robot/documentation.md

 <b>Authors: Hiji Arunthavarajah, Sam Brown, Bharat Karki and Adam Tay</b>
 ## Bugs in program by class
 ### Driver class
 1. NullPointerException thrown when EmergencyStop behaviour takes control of the robot.
-This is probably to do with the Behaviour array within the arbitrator object or lack of arguments in the declaration of the EmergencyStop behaviour.
+This is probably to do with the Behaviour array within the arbitrator object or lack of arguments in the declaration of the EmergencyStop behaviour.<br><br><b>Attempt has been made to fix this bug through quarantining the EmergencyStop class, however this has not worked.</b>
 ## Classes and descriptions
 ### Driver
 The Driver class is the main class that will combine all behaviours together through use of an Arbitrator object.